On lattice extensions: Introduction and statement of results

 where $\mu$ is the covering radius of $\Lambda$ and $v_*$ is the smallest root of the polynomial

 in the interval~$(0,1)$: such $v_*$ necessarily exists. \end{thm}

 We prove Theorem~\ref{sm_ext} in Section~\ref{succ_min}.
+We also include an alternate version of the bound for Theorem~\ref{sm_ext} suggested to us by one of the referees (Remark~\ref{ref_rem}).
 The situation is more complicated with equal covering extensions: they do not necessarily exist inside of a given lattice.
 Our next result is a full characterization of planar lattices that are equal covering extensions of some lattice of rank one.
 Let $\be_1 = \in \real^2$ and $E_1 = \zed \be_1 \subset \real^2$ be a lattice of rank one in the plane.
 Then the covering radius of $E_1$ is $\mu(E_1) = 1/2$.
 More generally, for a rank-one lattice $\zed \bu \in \real^n$ its covering radius is $\frac{1}{2} \|\bu\|$.

 \begin{thm} A lattice $\Lambda \subset \real^2$ is an equal covering extension of $E_1$ if and only if

 for some real number $0 < \alpha < 1$.
 More generally, a lattice $\Lambda \subset \real^n$ of rank~$2$ is an equal covering extension of a rank-one lattice $L \subset \Lambda$ if and only if it is isometric to some lattice of the form $\det(L) \Lambda(\alpha)$, where $\Lambda(\alpha)$ is as in~\eqref{cv_ext}. \end{thm}